cap-js/docs/guides/databases-hana.md

 For new projects, `cds add hana` automatically adds this configuration.

-Note that the first deployment after this configuration change may take longer, as for each entity that has associations the respective database object will be touched (for views a DROP/CREATE is done, and for tables a full table migration via shadow table and data copy is performed).
-This is also the reason why we haven't yet switched them off by default.
+Note that the first deployment after this configuration change may take longer, as for each entity with associations the respective database object will be touched (DROP/CREATE for views, full table migration via shadow table and data copy for tables).
+This is also the reason why we haven't changed the default so far.
 Subsequent deployments will benefit, however.